DryLabRebel/MusicDatabase/dataaquisition.md

 Otherwise I could write a simple (simple?) python or bash (or perl, or awk) script which mines my Music directory for all the information I need, and automatically fills tables according to my specifications?

+Oh man, I don't even know where to start.

+If I wanted to learn python, this is my first real opportunity

+What do I want to do?

+Suppose I wanted to mine the information using a python script.

+I can then either
+- save all the information as .txt dataframes - then use SQL to add these tables to my music database?
+- feed this into a SQL script which automatically adds/updates the information to the relevant tables